dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

 You can manage [CAA records](/articles/caa-record) in DNSimple using the [DNS record editor](/articles/record-editor).

-The instructions in this article assumes you are familiar with the [CAA record format](/articles/caa-record#record-format) and usage.
+The instructions in this article assume you are familiar with the [CAA record format](/articles/caa-record#record-format) and usage.

 <note>
 CAA records are only supported on the DNSimple primary name servers (ns1.dnsimple.com through ns4.dnsimple.com).
-We currently do not support transferring CAA records to secondary name servers.
+We do not support transferring CAA records to secondary name servers.
 </note>